Muaythai, cheerleading granted provisional Olympic status

-LAUSANNE, Switzerland The martial art of muaythai and cheerleading, with its strong youth appeal, received provisional recognition as Olympic sports by the International Olympic Committee on Tuesday.
+LAUSANNE, Switzerland (Reuters) - The martial art of muaythai and cheerleading, with its strong youth appeal, received provisional recognition as Olympic sports by the International Olympic Committee on Tuesday.

 The two sports will now be able to tap into some IOC funding and take part in a number of programs, including athlete development and anti-doping.
 They take the number of recognized Olympic sports to 37.